Marriage Series (Part 1. One In Spirit)

 Just because our society has moved ever farther away from God's model and has introduced different terminology into our speech, doesn't mean that the institution of marriage has changed as far as God is concerned.
 The divorce rate is a testimony as to how well the new thinking has worked, as opposed to the original model instituted by God Himself.

-In this first installment of a two part series we will be examining the idea that marriage partners are tailor-made by God to be there for each other.
+In this first installment of a two-part series, we will be examining the idea that marriage partners are tailor-made by God to be there for each other.
 We will look at the concept of inter-dependence instead of co-dependence, known in Biblical circles as "leaving, weaving and cleaving".
-This is where God super-humanly takes two very different lives from two different families and through Divine providence not only prepares these two lives to become one family unit, but then engineers that merging into one living illustration of an eternal relationship.
+This is where God super-humanly takes two very different lives from two different families and through Divine providence not only prepares these two lives to become one family unit but then engineers that merging into one living illustration of an eternal relationship.
 This requires our cooperation, of course, for God will not remove His gift of volition from us.
 We are still free to choose to rebel (and very often we do) thus slowing the progress God wants us to achieve.

 "And He answered and said to them, Have you not read, that He which made them at the beginning made them male and female, and said, For this cause shall a man leave his father and mother, and shall cleave to his wife; and they two shall be one flesh?
 Wherefore they are no longer two but one flesh.
 What therefore God has joined together, let not man cut in two."
 (Matt.
 19:4-6)

 This relational dynamic of marriage effects the behavior of humans unlike any other arrangement of living.
 Marriage is, whether acknowledged or ignored, a spiritual changing of the relationship.
 That is, whether Christian or not, marriage partners are made one flesh - by God.
 They are no longer just two bodies, two people living in the same living space.
 It is not just a living arrangement.
 Their bodies belong to each other.
 God has made them one flesh.
 This is the reason that so many marriages last only a few years despite the fact that the couple lived together for a much longer time before they were married.
 When the marriage covenant is made before God, God joins the two into one flesh.
 A spiritual change has occurred.
 They then are a living illustration of Christ and His "bride," the church.
-Each couple are to live with that spiritual aspect in mind.
+Each couple is to live with that spiritual aspect in mind.
 But there is an enemy to marriage that hates to see this living illustration of Jesus with His bride, so there is an immediate attack on the newlyweds.
 What may have been a friendship, a loving co-mingling can change into opponents on a battlefield.

 There is to be an automatic aspect and a cooperative aspect to the weaving of two lives into one.
 The automatic aspect is the one we just spoke of above.
 God is witness and guarantor of the marriage covenant.
 The other aspect is the cooperative aspect of the weaving into one flesh.
-God has never simply controlled someones mind and replaced our thoughts with His.
+God has never simply controlled anyone's mind and replaced their thoughts with His.
 It is up to us to cooperate with the Spirit to allow ourselves to be melded to each other.
-Personalities of each makes room for the other spouse.
+Personalities of each make room for the other spouse.
 There are unspoken rules that are laid down as to space shared, verbalizations that are accepted and those that are not.

 "For none of us lives to himself or dies to himself."
 (Romans 14:7)

 When considering the concept of weaving and cleaving, it is important to start with our spirit.
 After salvation, God deals with our spirit all of the time.
 Our spirit begins to understand God's will for the marriage relationship.
 It is our spirit which sits in God's presence and communes with Him.
 The weaving and cleaving process begins (or should begin) in the spirit of man.
-Sadly, however, the majority of people don't realize this fact until after years of needless struggling to blend their lives together (if they last years).
+Sadly, however, the majority of people don't realize this fact until after years of needless struggling to blend their lives together (if their marriage even lasts years).
 They try to have a meeting of the minds when their minds are going in different directions.
 Utilizing the power of standing together in spirit while being filled with the Spirit of God, is the key to strength and a formidable weapon against Satan's effort to destroy the marriage.
 The quicker we see that it takes three to make a marriage and not just two (the two spouses and God), the sooner we will discover the secret to a lifetime together.

 "But God, who is rich in mercy, because of His great love with which He loved us , even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us all sit together in the heavenly places in Christ Jesus."
 (Ephesians 2:4-6)